Medically reviewed by Drugs.com. Last updated on Jan 22, 2021.

-Amphetamine had no apparent effects on embryofetal morphological development or survival when orally administered to pregnant rats and rabbits throughout the period of organogenesis at doses of up to 6 and 16 mg/kg/day, respectively.
-These doses are approximately 1.5 and 8 times, respectively, the MRHD of 20 mg/day (as base), on a mg/m2 body surface area basis for an adolescent.
-Fetal malformations and death have been reported in mice following parenteral administration of d-amphetamine doses of 50 mg/kg/day (approximately 6 times the MRHD) or greater to pregnant animals.
+Amphetamine (d- to l- enantiomer ratio of 3:1) had no apparent effects on embryofetal morphological development or survival when orally administered to pregnant rats and rabbits throughout the period of organogenesis at doses of up to 6 and 16 mg/kg/day, respectively.
+These doses are approximately 2 and 12 times, respectively, the MRHD of 20 mg/day (as base equivalents), given to adolescents, on a mg/m2 basis.
+Fetal malformations and death have been reported in mice following parenteral administration of d-amphetamine doses of 50 mg/kg/day (approximately 10 times the MRHD) given to adolescents on a mg/m2 basis or greater to pregnant animals.
 Administration of these doses was also associated with severe maternal toxicity.

 A number of studies in rodents indicate that prenatal or early postnatal exposure to amphetamine (d- or d, l-), at doses similar to those used clinically, can result in long-term neurochemical and behavioral alterations.
 Reported behavioral effects include learning and memory deficits, altered locomotor activity, and changes in sexual function.